 You have the right to:

-- Have a copy of the personal information IWM holds about you.
+- Have a copy of the personal data IWM holds about you.

-- Correct inaccurate information or have incomplete information completed.
+- Correct inaccurate personal data or have incomplete personal data completed.

-- Have your data erased (‘right to be forgotten or ‘right to erasure’) in certain circumstances.
+- Have your personal data erased (‘right to be forgotten or ‘right to erasure’) in certain circumstances.

-- Restrict the processing of your personal information in certain circumstances.
+- Restrict the processing of your personal data in certain circumstances.

-- Data portability – have your information supplied in a commonly used format and transmitted to another organisation.
+- Data portability – have your personal data supplied in a commonly used format and transmitted to another organization in certain circumstances.

-- Object to the processing of your personal information.
+- Object to the processing of your personal data .

-- Object to automated decision making or profiling.
+- Object to any automated decision making or profiling.

 Further information on these rights can be obtained from the Information Commissioner’s website at: https://ico.org.uk/